zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-cart-menu-widget.md

         kendo.ui.plugin(CartMenu);
     })(jQuery);

-We start by calling **kendo.ui.Widget.extend()** and passing in an object with the properties and functions that we want out widget to contain.
+We start by calling **kendo.ui.Widget.extend()** and passing in an object with the properties and functions that we want our widget to contain.
 This kendo method builds a new Kendo Plugin object with the correct prototype that also contains the properties and functions we defined.
 This created widget object is then passed to **kendo.ui.plugin()** to register it in Kendo's collection of plugins.